Dropboy/Slave-to-the-Algorithm/Week 8 - Arduino Tinkering & Processing Tutorials.md

   -Made ultrasonic sensor that can tell how far away something is in front of it -Then used the values that the Arduino was able to generate to make a processing sketch that made an image bigger the further away you are from the image
-  -Then altered it to be a circle that grew bigger and react to mouse movement rather than the sensor
+  -Then altered it to be a circle that grew bigger and react to mouse movement rather than the sensor -What is expected next week
+  -What you have created so far